Omniscient Reader's Viewpoint

 Omniscient Reader's Viewpoint, alternatively translated as Omniscient Reader, is a South Korean web novel written by singNsong.
 It was first published on January 6, 2018, on the platform Munpia, and ended on February 2, 2020.
-Naver Webtoon published an ongoing webtoon adaptation created by Redice Studio for the Korean version and Line Webtoon for the English version in 2020.
+Naver Webtoon published a currently ongoing webtoon adaptation created by Redice Studio for the Korean version and Line Webtoon for the English version in 2020.
 An anime television series adaptation has been announced.